noiseprotocol/noise_spec/noise.md

  * **`ENCRYPT(k, n, ad, plaintext)` / `DECRYPT(k, n, ad, ciphertext)`**:
  `AEAD_CHACHA20_POLY1305` from [RFC 7539](https://www.ietf.org/rfc/rfc7539.txt).
 The 96-bit nonce is formed
  by encoding 32 bits of zeros followed by little-endian encoding of `n`.
- (Earlier implementations of ChaCha20 used a 64-bit nonce, in which case it's compatible to encode `n` directly into the ChaCha20 nonce without the 32-bit zero prefix).
+ (Earlier implementations of ChaCha20 used a 64-bit nonce; with these implementations it's compatible to encode `n` directly into the ChaCha20 nonce without the 32-bit zero prefix).